darlal/obsidian-switcher-plus/README.md

 ## Related Items

 View, filter, and navigate to files that are "related" to the selected input file directly from the Quick Switcher, whether the file is currently open in an editor or not.
-Currently, there are two types of relations supported, Backlinks, and File system location.
+The supported relation types are: Outgoing links, Backlinks, and File system location.
 This feature can be triggered in two ways a) for the active file in the currently active editor pane, b) for the currently selected (highlighted) suggestion in the switcher itself.

 ### For active file in the active editor pane: